airbnb/airpal/README.md

-# airpal
+# Airpal

-airpal is a web-based, query execution tool, leveraging Facebook's [PrestoDB](http://prestodb.io) query engine. airpal gives you the ability to run Presto queries and get the results as a CSV (so you can download it or share it with friends), or have the results exported to a new hive table. airpal gives users the ability to explore available data by fuzzy matching on table names and then visualizing the schema of any table.
-Even better, you can see other queries that use the table, so you know what types of queries are ran against it.
+Airpal is a web-based, query execution tool which leverages Facebook's [PrestoDB](http://prestodb.io) to make authoring queries and retrieving results simple for users.
+Airpal provides the ability to find tables, see metadata, browse sample rows, write and edit queries, then submit queries all in a web interface.
+Once queries are running, users can track query progress and when finished, get the results back through the browser as a CSV (download it or share it with friends).
+The results of a query can be used to generate new Hive table for subsequent analysis and Airpal maintains a searchable history of all queries run within the tool.

 * [Features](#features)
 * [Requirements](#requirements)